 3.1.1.
-Calibration of Length Standards. - NIST calibrates standards of length including meter bars, yard bars, miscellaneous precision line standards, steel tapes, invar geodetic tapes, precision gauge blocks, micrometers, and limit gauges.
-It also measures the linear dimensions of miscellaneous apparatus such as penetration needles, cement sieves, and hemacytometer chambers.
+Calibration of Length Standards. - NIST calibrates standards of length including gage blocks, line standards, metal tapes, step gages, and a variety of other special length standards.
 In general, NIST accepts for calibration only apparatus of such material, design, and construction as to ensure accuracy and permanence sufficient to justify calibration by the Institute.
-NIST performs calibrations in accordance with fee schedules, copies of which may be obtained from NIST.
+NIST performs dimensional calibrations that are described in the online catalog and Special Publication 250 Measurement Services series.

-NIST does not calibrate carpenters' rules, machinist scales, draftsman scales, and the like.
-Such apparatus, if they require calibration, should be submitted to state or local weights and measures officials.
+When carpenter rules, machinist scales, draftsman scales, and the like require calibration, they should be submitted to state or local weights and measures calibration laboratory officials.

 3.2.
-Standards of Mass. -the Mass measurements in the US are traceable to Planck's constant through the US national prototype kilograms.
+Standards of Mass. - Mass measurements in the US are traceable to Planck's constant through the US national prototype kilograms.